2023 Best Music Associate Degree Schools in the Middle Atlantic Region

 The average amount in student loans that music majors at Finger Lakes Community College take out while working on their Associate Degree is $13,138.

 Borough of Manhattan Community College came in at #6 in this year’s edition of the Best Music Associate Degree Schools in the Middle Atlantic Region ranking.
-Located in the large city of New York, BMCC is a public school with a large student population.
+Located in the city of New York, BMCC is a public college with a fairly large student population.

 Monroe Community College came in at #8 in this year’s edition of the Best Music Associate Degree Schools in the Middle Atlantic Region ranking.
-Located in the large suburb of Rochester, Monroe Community College is a public college with a moderately-sized student population.
+Located in the suburb of Rochester, Monroe Community College is a public school with a medium-sized student population.

 The average amount in student loans that music majors at Monroe Community College take out while working on their Associate Degree is $8,228.

-Nyack College did quite well in this year’s ranking of the best places for music students to get a associate degree.
-It came in at #9 on the list.
-Nyack is a small private not-for-profit school located in the city of Nyack.
+Nyack College landed the #9 spot in the 2023 rankings for the best associate degree music programs.
+Nyack is a small private not-for-profit school located in the large city of Nyack.

 Explore the best music colleges for a specific state in the Middle Atlantic region.